Height: 4 feet

 Edible Qualities

-Rosemary is a woody herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Rosemary is a woody herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant grayish green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways: